rcalvis/comp426project/README.md

-# Movie App README
+# WishFlicks README

 ## Overview

-This Movie App allows users to log in, save their theme preference (light or dark), create and manage a list of movies to watch, and search for movies using an external movie database API.
+WishFlicks allows users to log in, save their theme preference (light or dark), create and manage a list of movies to watch, and search for movies using an external movie database API.
 It is structured using a backend server built with Node.js and Express, utilizing SQLite for session persistent storage.
 The frontend is a simple HTML, CSS, and JavaScript application that interacts with the backend to provide functionality.

 ## Requirements and Features